The Farmers

 I have been actively involved in supporting local agriculture since 2005 when I co-founded the Mad River Valley Localvore Project.
 I helped conserve the Kingsbury Farm (now Cloud Water Farm) with a team of Valley residents and the Vermont Land Trust, served on the board of Vermont Fresh Network and also helped start-up the Vermont Farm Fund.

 My current passions are hiking and watercolor painting.
-This picture is of me in Madeira, Portugal in February and in mid-July I will be in Iceland hiking the Laugavegur Trail!
+This picture is of me in Madeira, Portugal in February 2023.
+This year I am hiking the 97 mile West Highland Way in Scotland in April!

 I am here to answer any questions you have, help you get the most from your CSA shares and resolve any issues you may run into.
 I am always available by phone (496-3567) or by email.

-Racheal is an early childhood educator and a passionate basket weaver (so much so that Joe has dedicated some of the land at the farm to growing willow that Racheal will use for basketmaking).
+Racheal is an early childhood educator and currently serves as the curriculum coordinator for OZ Full Circle Preschool in Burlington.
+She is dedicated to providing children opportunities that celebrate individuality and promote self-expression through process, play, and reflection.
+She is also a passionate basket weaver; so much so that Joe has dedicated some of the land at the farm to growing willow that Racheal will use for basketmaking.